 What are workflow processes?

 A workflow process is essentially a series of activities or tasks that need to be completed sequentially or in parallel with each other in order to achieve a business outcome.
 In most cases, the process is linear and proceeds in a sequence that is determined by actions or pre-defined business rules.
+When you want to ensure that you are meeting customer requirements, corrective and preventive actions can be developed and implemented with automated workflows.
+This can be easily done using an APQP checklist.

 Why is building a customer service workflow important?